 At Middlebury's discretion, students may earn academic credit through the following categories of off-campus study: transfer courses, 0555 courses, study abroad, pre-professional combined plans, domestic off-campus programs, and exchange programs.
 Each category of off-campus study is subject to separate rules, procedures, and financial aid implication, as indicated below.
-In cases of uncertainty as to the category of a student's off-campus study, a final determination will be made by the dean of curriculum or vice president for academic affairs and dean of the schools.
+In cases of uncertainty as to the category of a student's off-campus study, a final determination will be made by the Dean of Curriculum or Dean of International Programs.

 1. Transfer Courses